katyacano/milestone-project-4/README.md

 ## Media
 Image sources are as follows:
 - Home page image was acquired from [Unsplash.com]( https://unsplash.com/).
-Photo #1: Jarritos Pineaple Taco Break.
-Photographer: Jarritos Corp.
-- Photo #2: People Eating a Meal Around a Table.
-Photographer: Priscilla Du Preez
+- About Us image was acquired from [Unsplash.com]( https://unsplash.com/).
-- Photo #3: Burgers Being Served.
-Photographer: Miha Rekar
+- Photos of Daycare and Training services were acquired from [GoogleImages](https://www.google.com/search?q=images&source=lnms&tbm=isch&sa=X&ved=2ahUKEwj0vs7rjYTxAhXxoFsKHXxVDmwQ_AUoAXoECAEQAw&biw=1920&bih=969).
-- Photo #4: Food Truck.
-Photographer: Should Wang Product images and descriptions were acquired from Amazon since this is a school project and will not be made public.
+- Product images and descriptions were acquired from [Amazon.com]( https://amazon.com/) since this is a school project and will not be made public.

 <br/>